Optimal Control of Thin-Film Flow on a Flexible Topography: Numerical approximation and tests

-We begin the presentation by comparing the time required for uncontrolled and controlled free surfaces to reach a steady state.
-For the uncontrolled case (i.e., $s=f=0$), the forward system \eqref{Mixed} has been resolved by \cite{hammond1983nonlinear} for $L=3\pi$, and reached a steady state after $T=900$ time units.
+We begin the presentation by comparing the time required for uncontrolled and controlled free surfaces to reach a quasi-steady state.
+For the uncontrolled case (i.e., $s=f=0$), the forward system \eqref{Mixed} has been resolved by Hammond~\citep{hammond1983nonlinear} for $L=3\pi$, and reached a quasi-steady state after $T=900$ time units.
 We aim to observe how fast the optimal state $\mathcal{H}^*$ approaches the target state $\bar{h}$ when control is applied.

-We apply the forward-backwards optimisation method using the algorithm in Figure \ref{algo}, where control is applied at the final time $T=5$, using initial conditions \eqref{IC} with $h_A=0.5$.
+We apply the forward-backwards optimisation method using the algorithm in Figure~\ref{algo}, over the time horizon $[0,T]$ with $T=5$, using initial conditions~\eqref{IC} with $h_A=0.5$.
+For illustrative purposes, snapshot plots spanning the domain $[-L, L]$ are presented in Figure \ref{snapshots_Hammond}.
 The result of this computation is demonstrated in Figures~\ref{fig:speed_h} and \ref{Fig3}.
-The steady state is exported as our target state $\bar{h}$, shown in panel~\ref{fig:sub1}.
+The quasi-steady state is exported as our target state $\bar{h}$, shown in panel~\ref{fig:sub1}.
 The optimal free surface over topography, $\mathcal{H}^*$, shown in panel~\ref{fig:sub3}, successfully achieves this target state fast.
 The plot in panel~\ref{fig:sub_h} illustrates how the optimal free surface, $h^*$, varies over time.
 Panel~\ref{fig:sub4} shows the topography $s^*$ evolving from a flat state to an optimally adjusted profile with unexpected peaks and troughs, while panel~\ref{fig:hammond_f} shows the control parameter $f^*$ exhibits oscillatory behaviour to shape the optimal topography $s^*$.
 The cost function $\mathcal{J}(f^*)$ illustrated in panel~\ref{fig:sub6}, decreases to zero by the final time.
 Lastly, Figure~\ref{fig:sub5} shows the infinity norm of the controlled solution $(h^*(t)+\beta s^*(t))-\bar{h}$ goes to zero much faster than the uncontrolled one, and Figure~\ref{fig:hamm_alpha} explores the impact of the regularisation parameter $\alpha$ on the solution, showing that smaller values of $\alpha$ than $10^{-3}$ lead to negligible changes to the optimal solution.

-It is noteworthy to mention that, to ensure that $\mathcal{H}^*$ remains in a steady state, the optimal solution $\mathcal{H}^*$ and the topography $s^*$ are utilised as the initial conditions in the forward system \eqref{Mixed}.
+It is noteworthy to mention that, to ensure that $\mathcal{H}^*$ remains in a quasi-steady state, the optimal solution $\mathcal{H}^*$ and the topography $s^*$ are utilised as the initial conditions in the forward system \eqref{Mixed}.
 As expected, the free surface remains unchanged and the topography transitions towards a flat state.